-MyOutDesk has been around for over 15 years, working with successful Real Estate and small-to-medium businesses (SMBs), providing value by matching them with highly talented Virtual Assistants.
+MyOutDesk has been around for many years, working with successful Real Estate and small-to-medium businesses (SMBs), providing value by matching them with highly talented Virtual Assistants.
 Throughout this time, we’ve heard it all—success stories and horror stories too.
 One crucial factor in all these stories we’ve heard is training.

 Our most successful client and Virtual Assistant relationships share a crucial component; they took the time to train their Virtual Assistant.